FACatMGH/AutoBAT/README.md

 Additional information can be found in Patil, et.al., "Data-driven programmatic approach to analysis of basophil activation tests", Cytometry: Part B - Clinical Cytometry.
 In press.

+The package is also available as a docker instance: saritapatil/autobat:1.0

 Installation
 ------------
 Currently, the most efficient installation is